puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

 - [PuppetDB](http://projects.puppetlabs.com/projects/puppetdb/issues)

 Open tickets in the above projects may be migrated by clicking on the "Export this ticket to JIRA" button located above the ticket description.
-If export is successful, the button will be replaced by a link to a newly created JIRA ticket.
+If the export is successful, the button will be replaced by a link to a newly created JIRA ticket.
 If you are experiencing an issue that appears to be covered by a closed ticket in Redmine, please submit a new ticket to JIRA by following the steps under [Submitting a Bug](#submitting-a-bug).
 After filing a new JIRA ticket, please add a link to the closed Redmine ticket you believe is related.